IALVS is your network for specialized technologies

 Technology that focuses on vision

-Technology can be a very powerful tool for people who are visually impaired.
-If you or a loved one has low vision, a qualified low vision optometrist in the IALVS network can match you with the most helpful high-tech devices to upgrade your vision and your life.
-Our eye doctors will introduce you to breakthrough low vision aids that maximize your remaining sight and alleviate many of your challenges.
-We stay up-to-date with all cutting-edge tools, such as the following:
+Many new electronic and computerized technologies function as powerful tools for people who are visually impaired.
+If you or a loved one has low vision, a qualified low vision optometrist in the IALVS network can match you with the most helpful high-tech devices and programs to upgrade your vision and your life.
+Our eye doctors will introduce you to breakthrough low vision technologies, such as the following:

 Be My Eyes